oaknational/Retool-Helpers/README.md

 ## Building

 The Typescript is compiled into ESM and CJS compatible modules.
 The ESM modules can be imported directly into modern browsers.
+The ESM modules are then bundled using `esbundler` and exposed on the browser `Window` object under the `OakRetoolHelpers` object.

 ## Testing